42grapp-wg/42-app/README.md

 Mission

 Our mission is to build an app that serious 42 players are proud to recommend and new players are excited to learn from.
+Every recommendation, every AI decision, and every coaching moment should be explainable through the strategic principles of the game.

 Every feature should strengthen the game, not distract from it.